dansanderson/easyasm65/README.md

 ### Expressions

-An argument's value can be calculated using a mathematical expression.
+An argument's value or a label's value can be calculated using a mathematical expression.
 An expression can be a number literal, a label, or one or two expressions combined with a mathematical operator.
 EasyAsm calculates the value of the expression when assembling the program.

 EasyAsm supports the following operators, listed in precedence order: